jgerace/jgerace.github.io/_posts/2024-10-28-write-like-nobodys-watching.md

 [George Lucas fully acknowledges stories](https://en.wikipedia.org/wiki/Star_Wars_sources_and_analogues) from world religions, medieval history, and mid-20th century space operas as part of the inspiration for *Star Wars.*

 To our imaginary writer I say: Go ahead and write your version.
-Nobody's watching you.
 I guarantee that whatever you end up with will be something only you could have written.
 You'll have to make decisions along the way that will add up to a story that's completely different than what you thought it would be.
 You'll have moments of inspiration where you'll say to yourself, "Wouldn't it be cool if...?"
 Yes, it *would* be pretty cool!

 ### Writing should be rewarding